Bipolar Disorder Types And Treatments

 Psychotherapy

 If you have bipolar disorder, cognitive-behavioral therapy (CBT) may help you identify unhealthy thoughts and replace them with positive thoughts.
 Research suggests that cognitive-behavioral therapy can effectively reduce symptoms of bipolar depression and mania.
 In a review of clinical trials on the efficacy of CBT for bipolar disorder, researchers found that the modality can alleviate mood symptoms, improve quality of life, and delay episode recurrence.
-In CBT, you may also identify things that trigger a manic, hypomanic, or depressive episode and develop strategies to prevent or manage your symptoms during these times.
+In CBT, you may also identify factors that incite a manic, hypomanic, or depressive episode and develop strategies to prevent or manage your symptoms during these times.

 Getting help for bipolar disorder